lee-hodg/fpghost.github.io/_posts/2020-12-19-beta-function.md

 # Bernoulli experiment with a Beta prior

 In the Bayesian framework, let's say we have some prior belief about the edge of a coin.
 Maybe we think it's most likely to be somewhere around $1/2$ and less likely to be $0$ or $1$.
-We treat the parameter $p$ **as if** it were a random variable, and in a Bernoulli experiment like this, a Beta distribution would be a common prior to to choose:
+We treat the parameter $p$ **as if** it were a random variable, and in a Bernoulli experiment like this, a Beta distribution would be a common prior to choose:

 $$
 p \sim \text{Beta}(a, a)